Jordi Cuixart, pacifist leader accused of violent rebellion

 Two days after, the State prosecutor of the Spanish National Court (special court heir to the Francoist “Tribunal de Orden Público”) issued an indictment about the events of September 20th, describing them as an example of a “sedition offence”.
 The indictment also states that Jordi Cuixart was the one who instructed the people to mobilise against the officials who were trying to prevent the self-determination referendum in Catalonia.

-On 16 October 2017 they were called to testify at the Spanish Central Court before Judge Carmen Lamela, who ordered for them to go to prison.
+On 16th October 2017, they were called to testify at the Spanish Central Court before Judge Carmen Lamela, who ordered them to be sent to prison.

-From that moment on, Jordi Cuixart’s lawyers have appealed for his release many times, but all of them have been denied.
-He is still in unwarranted pre-trial detention waiting for a sentence.
+From that moment on, Mr. Cuixart’s lawyers appealed for his release many times, but all of them have been denied.
+He remains in unwarranted pre-trial detention and is still waiting for a sentence.
 As of now, he has been in prison for nearly 700 days.